When it comes to compliance, no one wants to overpay — for assessments, audits, tools, or services.

 5. Development of Customized Security Programs to Address Gaps and Issues

-During an assessment, your policies and procedures regarding IT systems (formal, informal, and written) will be reviewed.
+Your policies and procedures regarding IT systems (formal, informal, and written) will be reviewed during an assessment.

 Where there are gaps in your written documentation, Corserva can create and document policies and procedures for you.
 We provide advice on best practices and can make any necessary configuration changes for you to support new policies and procedures.